-Going back to work after maternity leave can be so hard, but having the right supplies for pumping at work can help smooth out the process a little.
+Going back to work after maternity leave can be so hard, but having the right supplies for pumping at work can help smooth the process a little.
+These 7 supplies for pumping at work are essentials.

 This is THE most important thing you need to pump at work unless you plan to hand express.